 You will see this as output:

-In the fix above we mapped the 245-field to the title.
+.
 The ISBN is in the 020-field.
-Because MARC records can contain one or more 020 fields we created an isbn array using the isbn.$append syntax.
+Because MARC records can contain one or more 020 fields we created an isbn array with set_array and added the values using the isbn.$append syntax.
 Next we turned the isbn array back into a comma separated string using the join_field fix.
-As last step we deleted all the fields we didn’t need in the output with the remove_field syntax.
+As last step we deleted all the fields we didn’t need in the output with the retain

 In this post we demonstrated how to process MARC data.
 In the next post we will show some examples how catmandu typically can be used to process library data.